alejandroaviles/sMGPT/README.md

 Mathematica routines to compute the RSD power spectrum for biased tracers in Modified Gravity models using the SPT/EFT theory of https://arxiv.org/abs/2012.05077

+The code runs the HS-f(R) model, but it can be easily modified for other models.

 #

 Run the the notebooks 0_All.nb in folders code/ and codeNW/.
 Then, run the file pk_EFT_IR.nb to obtain the IR-resummed EFT 1-loop power spectrum: